 This module introduces you to entrepreneurship as a field of study and as a framework of analysis.
 You will focus on the nature of entrepreneurship and its importance in society.
 In particular you will examine:

 Read more about the structure of postgraduate degrees at Brunel

 and what you will learn on the course.

-Students undertake a project in collaboration with branding firms as part of their consultancy-based dissertation option.
+You will undertake a project in collaboration with branding firms as part of your consultancy-based dissertation option.

-Besides formal teaching and the Professional Practise, students are exposed to the myriad of practical applications of the theories taught, such as:
+Besides formal teaching and the Professional Practice, you are exposed to the myriad of practical applications of the theories taught, such as: